Smith-Marsette has 3 TDs, Iowa beats USC in Holiday Bowl

 HONORING HAYDEN

-There was a moment of silence before the national anthem for former Iowa coach Hayden Fry, who died on Dec.
-17 at 90.
+There was a moment of silence before the national anthem for Fry.
 Iowa also paid tribute to Fry by removing the Tigerhawk decals from its helmets.
 Fry introduced the logo during his 20-year tenure, which included trips to the Holiday Bowl in 1986, 1987 and 1991.